Warrants 101 Part 4: Failure to Appear Warrants

 “Failure to Appear” warrants are arguably one of the most misunderstood types of warrants because they often occur in the context of another court proceeding.
 A judge generally uses a failure to appear warrant as a method to compel a person’s appearance in court or to comply with a court’s orders after a person has failed to do so.

-In this brief article, a defense attorney in Clearwater with our team at Russo, Pelletier & Sullivan shares some insights into what a failure to appear warrant is and what to do if you find yourself subject to a failure to appear warrant.
+In this brief article, a defense attorney in Clearwater with our team at The Law Offices of Marc N. Pelletier shares some insights into what a failure to appear warrant is and what to do if you find yourself subject to a failure to appear warrant.

 What is a Failure to Appear Warrant?